bodo-ai/Bodo/docs/docs/file_io.md

 ```

-There are several authorization methods for reading from or writing to ADLS Storage Containers, all of which
+There are several authorization methods for reading from or writing to ADLS Storage Containers using a core-site.xml file, all of which
 require slightly different core-site configurations.
 Here are some examples:

 - Using an ADLS Access Key